EDCD/EDDI/VoiceAttack-Integration.md

 ### speech

-This function uses EDDI's voice to read a Speech Responder script.
+This function uses EDDI's voice to read a pre-configured Speech Responder script.
 It takes one mandatory and two optional variables as parameters.

 - 'Script' (text variable) is a mandatory parameter containing the name of the script to invoke.
 - 'Priority' (integer variable) is an optional parameter defining the priority of the invoked speech (defaults to 3).